shovishu/Student-Placement-Prediction/README.md

 In this study, the objective is to analyse previous year's student's data and use it to predict the placement chance of the current students.
 This model is proposed with an algorithm to predict the same.

-This model uses Random Forest Classification algorithm to predict that the student will be placed or not based on the following parameters #.The data being used for the working of model is hypothetical and collected from various online resources.
+This model uses Random Forest Classification algorithm to predict that the student will be placed or not based on the following parameters #TENTH	#TWELTH	#CGPA	#BACKLOGS	#AMCAT.The data being used for the working of model is hypothetical and collected from various online resources.